Naoldaba/A2SV-Backend/Task 8/docs/api_documentation.md

 ### Promote Users

 - **Endpoint:** `POST /user/promote_user/:id`
 - **Description:** Promotes a USER to ADMIN.
-Can only be used by ADMINs
+Available only for ADMINs

 #### Request Body:
 -